 Google’s track record when it comes to hardware is spotty.
 But if Google Assistant proves as good as it looked during the Google Home and Pixel phone demos, there could be trouble in Cupertino.

 Every lame response from Siri will make us less likely to use Apple’s AI assistant the next time.
-Every brilliant response from Google Home will make Siri seem stupider in comparison.
+Every brilliant response from Google Home will make Siri seem stupider in comparison, this is why Apple’s Amazon and Google are in the battle with their favorite smart technology devices for a long time now – Alexa vs Google home.

 Apple showed everyone how to make computer, touchscreen and AI interfaces work in the real world.
 Thanks to Apple, we’ve fully embraced easy-to-use computers, sleek smartphones and powerful tablets.
 And we’re even getting used to talking to our devices, a concept Siri pioneered.